Uberspace/dino/doc/setup_pip.rst

 ^^^^^^^^^^

 Python 3.6 or newer is required.
 Ubuntu already comes with python 3.6, so we're good here.
-To complete the our python setup, install the package manager pip, which is needed later.
+To complete the python setup, install the package manager pip, which is needed later.

 .. code-block:: console